eclipse-color-theme/eclipse-color-theme/README.md

 in `ColorThemeManager`.

 The keys are quite Java-specific right now, but the entries are mapped to other editors (e.g. the *method* key is used for XML/HTML tags).
-None of the current file uses all keys, so you'll have to look at each to see what's possible.
+To see all possible keys, have a look at the constants in `ColorThemeKeys`.

 Adding an editor
 ----------------